The Compound (novel): Plot

 Eli eventually stumbles outside his father's office and discovers an active internet connection.
-Through this, he discovers that his brother Eddy is not only still alive, but that there was no nuclear attack and that everyone believed the Yanakakises died in a fire.
+Through this, he discovers that his brother is not only still alive, but that there was no nuclear attack and that everyone believed the Yanakakises died in a fire.
 Eddy also informs Eli that insanity runs in their family and that their father will likely harm them all.
-Angry, Eli confronts his father, who admits that he created the entire scenario as an experiment to test how far everyone would go to survive and to what lengths.
+Angry, Eli confronts his father, who admits that he created the entire thing as an experiment to test how far everyone would go to survive and to what lengths.
 Eli manages to knock his father unconscious and brings him to the infirmary, where Eli's mother is beginning to bleed profusely from her pregnancy.
 Knowing that he must get them out before his father wakes, Eli tries to use a series of clues to discover the combination to the compound's door.
-He fails to discover and memorize the code before his father reawakens and his father ends up threatening to kill one of his siblings if Eli doesn't hand over the code.
+He fails to discover and memorize the code before his father reawakens and his father ends up threatening to kill one of his siblings if Eli does not hand over the code.
 Eli does but manages to figure out the code with the help of his sisters.
-He's successful in opening the door and escaping but is locked out of the compound by his father without his other family members.
+He is successful in opening the door and escaping, but is locked out of the compound by his father without his other family members.

 Once outside, Eli is horrified to discover his father has made plans to have an associate help move the family to another compound and destroy the previous one.
 He tackles his father's associate, but in the process activates the bomb that will destroy the compound.
 Eli manages to help his mother and siblings escape, but his father runs into the compound in order to save his research.
 Scared, abandoned, and uncertain if his father has managed to escape or not, Eli and his remaining family wait in the woods, not knowing what will happen next.
-They're surprised when a helicopter arrives, containing Eli's brother Eddy and a search party.
+They are surprised when a helicopter arrives, containing Eli's brother Eddy and a search party.
 The book concludes with Eli's mother giving birth and the FBI continuing their search for the whereabouts of Rex Yanakakis.
 Despite this, Eli remains hopeful about what the future might bring for him.